Castcloud/Castcloud/README.md

 Streaming clients fetch information as required.
 The first part consists of `casts` (and `labels` if the client implements folders and sorting).
 After letting the user select a `cast` or `label`, the client then fetch the related `episodes`.

 ## Server
 A server in this documentation is a piece of software running on a network capable device.
-It respondes to REST requests in the pattern <!-- MORE --> described in this documentation.
+It responds to REST requests as specified by this documentation.
 It handles permanent storage of information and information gathering from podcast feeds.

 Most of the data processing is moved server side to simplify client implementation.
 This documentation will attempt to explain some of the required data processing to ease implementation.
 The explanation is located under the heading "Server logic" for each of the different calls.

 ### Crawling
 It is essential that the server implements crawling correctly.
 All clients using the server rely on it to have fetched the required feed infomation.
 If this were to stop all clients would stop working.
 The server should be a responsible crawler, throttling and properly identifying itself with [a useragent](https://feedpress.it/support/tutorials/feedfetcher "How to be a good feed fetcher?").
-It should implement optimisations like PubSubHubbub to be as fast as possible.
+It should implement optimizations like PubSubHubbub to be as fast as possible.
 It needs to identify content and give it an `episode id` without causing duplication.
 Using the `items` `GUID` might mostly work, but writing a good crawler is [a never ending saga](http://inessential.com/2013/03/18/brians_stupid_feed_tricks "Brians stupid feed tricks").

 The server will need to store all `channel` information in the feed for `/library/cast` and all data inside each `item` for the `episodes` related calls.
 When storing new `episodes` after having crawled a feed, the servers time (API server, not the database server) should be included for when it was stored.
 This will be used when clients use the `since` filter in the `/library/newepisodes` call.